aleks-kudriavtsev/hackaging_theories/docs/iteration_plan.md

   return duplicates or off-topic hits by editing the node-level `expansion` blocks.
 - Document successful prompts and snippet parameters inside the cache folder so they can be reused or promoted to static queries.
+- Use `python -m theories_pipeline.review_bootstrap verify <path/to/bootstrap_results.jsonl>`
+  to regenerate the verification report if the raw lines were edited or filtered.
+The CLI reuses the JSON lines trace and rewrites `node_report.json`, making it easier to spot regressions in extracted theory counts between cycles.

 ## Cadence & governance
 - Target a full refresh every 4–6 weeks, with interim expansion-only runs when new